pnordahl/monorail/README.md

 `monorail` works by labeling filesystem paths within a repository as meaningful.
 These labels determine how changes reported by the vcs are interpreted.
 The label types are:

 * target: A unique container that can be referenced by change detection and script execution.
 For example, `ui`, `api`, and `database`, as directories carrying files specific to those projects, would be good candidates for being labeled as targets.
-So too would a parent directory like `apps`, because targets are _recursive_, which means that targets can lie within the path of other targets.
+You can also label directories containing multiple targets as a target (e.g. `apps` containing your projects).
 * links: A set of paths that recursively affect a target and any targets that lie in its path.
 For example, a `vendor` directory carrying copies of third-party code may require that all targets within a target's path subdirectories be re-tested.
 * uses: A set of paths that affect a target.
 For example, a directory called `common`, carrying files used by multiple targets might be referred to by multiple targets in their `uses` arrays.
 * ignores: a set of paths that do not affect a target